 Deal With Overweight and Obesity for a Healthier Cat and Coat

 Does your feline friend have dandruff down the center of its back or around the base of its tail?
-That could be a sign that kitty can’t reach these spots because he or she is overweight or obese.
+That could be a sign that kitty can’t reach these spots because they are overweight or obese.

 Being heavy doesn’t just lead to a less flexible feline.
 Extra weight also puts your cat at risk for many of the same chronic health problems as an overweight human, including high blood pressure, diabetes, heart disease, osteoarthritis, and cancer.